DBEdelson/WorkDayPlanner/README.md

 Third Party API Calendar

 Workday-Calendar

 Goal: Create a calendar application featuring dynamic HTML and Javascript powered by jQuery

 Actions:

-When user opens application a calendar shows with the date and time utilizing moment.js The user is able view timeblocks for standard business hours The timeblocks are color coded to represent: past, present, future Upon clicking into a timeblock as a user I am able to enter an event and save The events are saved in local storage
+When user opens application a calendar shows with the date and time utilizing moment.js

+The user is able view timeblocks for standard business hours

+The timeblocks are color coded to represent: past, present, future

+Upon clicking into a timeblock as a user I am able to enter an event and save

+he events are saved in local storage

 When the page is refreshed the save information still renders

 Website